 Avoid questions that are overly political or confrontational, or that the person you’re asking is unlikely to be able to answer, eg questions on very technical or specialist matters.
 You may want to be perceived as clever or clued-up, but could easily come across as showing off or trying to catch out an employer.

-How not to look rude at recruitment events
+Things to avoid doing at recruitment events

 Mobiles should be away and on silent.
 If there’s a very good reason why you can’t comply (eg you’re waiting for news of a relative in hospital) let everyone relevant know.